VITA-MLLM/VITA/README.md

 ## 👀 VITA Overview
  The remarkable multimodal capabilities and interactive experience of GPT-4o underscore their necessity in practical applications, yet open-source models rarely excel in both areas.
 In this paper, we introduce **VITA**, the first-ever open-source Multimodal Large Language Model (MLLM) adept at simultaneous processing and analysis of **V**ideo, **I**mage, **T**ext, and **A**udio modalities, and meanwhile has an advanced multimodal interactive experience.
 Our work distinguishes from existing open-source MLLM through **three key features**:

--  **Omni Multimodal Understanding**: VITA demonstrates robust foundational capabilities of multilingual, vision, and audio understanding, as evidenced by its strong performance across a range of both unimodal and multimodal benchmarks.
+-  **Omni Multimodal Understanding**.
+VITA demonstrates robust foundational capabilities of multilingual, vision, and audio understanding, as evidenced by its strong performance across a range of both unimodal and multimodal benchmarks.
- - **Non-awakening Interaction**: VITA can be activated and respond to user audio questions in the environment without the need for a wake-up word or button.
+ - **Non-awakening Interaction**.
+VITA can be activated and respond to user audio questions in the environment without the need for a wake-up word or button.
- - **Audio Interrupt Interaction**: VITA is able to simultaneously track and filter external queries in real-time.
+ - **Audio Interrupt Interaction**.
+VITA is able to simultaneously track and filter external queries in real-time.
 This allows users to interrupt the model's generation at any time with new questions, and VITA will respond to the new query accordingly.

 <p align="center">
     <img src="./asset/VITA_features.png" width="88%" height="88%">